Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Bulgaria's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 1. [1] Mordor Intelligence, Bulgaria Telecom MNO Market Size and Share, retrieved 31 May 2026.
 Three MNOs (A1, Vivacom, Yettel) with shares in the 30 to 37 per cent range; A1 leads by subscribers.